 Who is the course aimed at?

 Students interested in taking this course should be highly motivated and interested in working with people.
 They should be broad minded, reliable and able to undertake independent study.
 This course is suitable for students who are interested in working with people in a health or social care role.
 This includes a wide range of fulfilling roles such as; primary teaching, nursing, social work, midwifery, radiography, physiotherapy and occupational therapy.
-Successful study of the GCSE can lead to further study in Health and Social Care within the sixth form, providing a comprehensive route into university to study popular courses like midwifery.
+Successful study of the BTEC can lead to further study in Health and Social Care within the sixth form, providing a comprehensive route into university to study popular courses like midwifery.

 How does it work?

 You will be encouraged to carry out research, visit places of work and get involved in a variety of health and social care settings.
 The coursework helps to develop skills of independent learning, planning and organisation.
 Students in Year 11 are encouraged to carry out their work placement in local primary schools and nurseries, this supports their academic study because students research information at their placement to complete the coursework units.

 You will need to be enthusiastic and committed.
 You will also need to be focused and hard-working during lessons and revision at home.
 You will be encouraged to carry out independent research in order to increase your understanding of a range of health, social care and related issues and you must meet coursework deadlines.